andreigue/vex-123-for-parents/vex123_parent_guide.md

 ## Diving into VEXcode 123

+After mastering the basics of VEX 123 with hands-on coding, it's time to explore VEXcode 123, an easy-to-use, drag-and-drop online platform.
+This tool allows your child to expand their coding capabilities by connecting the VEX 123 robot to a computer via Bluetooth.
+They can now create and run more complex programs that go beyond the ten-card limit of the physical Coder.
+VEXcode 123 provides a user-friendly interface that enhances their programming experience, giving your child the tools to build on the coding fundamentals they've already developed.

 ### Connecting Your Robot with Bluetooth

 Start by turning on your VEX 123 Robot to ensure it's ready to pair.
 Open VEXcode 123 on your browser (by visiting https://code123.vex.com/) and check that your computer's Bluetooth is on.
 Then, simply click on the 'Connect' button, which will prompt you to select your robot from the list of available devices.
 Ensuring your robot is on and nearby will facilitate an easy connection.